Ultimate Resume Background Guide: Dos and Don’ts

 Enclose a Photo to Resume

 Many Americans are aversive to including a photo on the resume.
 The reason is a threat to be discriminated against your appearance.
-So if you attach a photo, you can stand-out in a pile of faceless resumes.
+So if you attach a photo, you can stand out in a pile of faceless resumes.

-On the other side, if you are looking for psychologist job, you should look calm and trustworthy.
+On the other side, if you are looking for a psychologist job, you should look calm and trustworthy.

 A picture speaks a thousand words.
 If you attach your picture, your resume can get shortlisted.

 Take Advantage of Columns to Have More Space